 This recipe for 10-minute bread makes soft, fluffy flatbreads that are perfect for dipping, wrapping or as a speedy side.
 Rustic breads that are cooked in a skillet, they come together in a flash, with no yeast or long rising time required — just you, some flour, some water and salt, a little butter and sugar, if you’re in the mood.
-Brushed with butter while warm, they’re a lovely side for any meal!
+These flatbreads are warm & brushed with butter and can be enjoyed as a side with any meal!

-No Oven Required: Cooked in a skillet, it’s perfect for hot days, or when you want fresh bread without waiting.
+No Oven Required: Skillet-cooked, they’re a perfect choice for hot days or any time you want a quick-to-prepare, fresh bread without hassle.

 Key Ingredients: